Racism in Italy: Antisemitism before 1938

 Mussolini originally distinguished his position from Hitler's fanatical racism.
 More broadly, he even proposed building a mosque in Rome as a sign that Italy was the Protector of Islam, a move blocked by a horrified Pope.
 German propagandists often derided what they called Italy's "Kosher Fascism".
 There were however some Fascists, Roberto Farinacci and Giovanni Preziosi being prime examples, who held fringe and extremely racist views before Fascist Italy formed its alliance with Nazi Germany.
 Preziosi was the first to publish an Italian edition of the Protocols of the Elders of Zion, in 1921, which was published almost simultaneously with a version issued by Umberto Benigni in supplements to Fede e Ragione.
 However, the book had little impact until the mid-1930s.

 It has also been indicated that Benito Mussolini had his own brand of racist views, his views on race were somewhat different from Nazism.
 Mussolini attempted to reconcile the divisive racial discourse which had developed within the nation by asserting that he had already resolved the southern question and as a result, he asserted that all Italians, not just northerners, belonged to the "dominant race" which was the Aryan race.

 Mussolini originally held the view that a small contingent of Italian Jews had lived in Italy "since the days of the Kings of Rome" (a reference to the Bené Roma) and as a result, they should "remain undisturbed".
 One of Mussolini's mistresses, Margherita Sarfatti, was Jewish.
 There were even some Jews in the National Fascist Party, such as Ettore Ovazza who founded the Jewish Fascist paper La Nostra Bandiera in 1935.
-Mussolini once declared, "Anti-Semitism does not exist in Italy...
+Mussolini once declared, "Anti-Semitism does not exist in Italy. ...
 Italians of Jewish birth have shown themselves good citizens and they fought bravely in [World War I]."

 Despite the presence of a Fascist regime, some Jewish refugees considered Italy a safe haven in the first half of the 1930s.
 During that period, the country hosted up to 11,000 persecuted Jews, including 2,806 Jews who were of German descent.
 However, as early as 1934, Jewish personnel were removed from institutions and state organizations.
 1934 also saw press campaigns against anti-fascist Jews, in which they were equated with Zionists.
-Between 1936 and 1938, the Fascist regime-endorsed anti-Semitic propaganda was mounting in the press and it was even mounting in graffiti.
+Between 1936 and 1938, the Fascist regime-endorsed antisemitic propaganda was mounting in the press and it was even mounting in graffiti.
 Equally, scholars of eugenetics, statistics, anthropology and demographics began to outline racist theories.